-In 2017, I formally launched a campaign for United States Congress, running in California’s 48th congressional district.
-My campaign centered on the threat of Vladimir Putin to global peace and particularly his suspension of the adoption of Russian orphans to the United States in 2012 — a death sentence to countless sick children.
-My campaign received the endorsements of international human rights crusader, Bill Browder, and chess grandmaster and Russian dissident, Garry Kasparov.
-My message received national attention from national media outlets including The Atlantic, NPR, Forbes, MSNBC, CNN, ABC, and NBC.
+In 2017, Paul formally launched a campaign for United States Congress, running in California’s 48th congressional district.
+His campaign — largely based on the human rights abuse of Vladimir Putin, particularly his suspension of the adoption of Russian orphans to America — won him the endorsements of international human rights crusader Bill Browder, and chess grandmaster, Garry Kasparov.
+He received national attention from national media outlets, including NPR, The Atlantic, Forbes, MSNBC, CNN, ABC, and NBC.

-In 2018 I accepted a role as President and CEO of a little-known child welfare organization, Royal Family Kids.
+In 2018 Paul was recruited to serve as President and CEO of a little-known child welfare organization, Royal Family Kids.
 He worked to build an exemplary board of directors, took the stakeholders through a comprehensive theory of change strategic plan process, and rebranded the organization to For The Children.
-Under my leadership, the organization grew to over 20,000 volunteers across 250 chapters across the U.S., working in 45 states, 600 counties, and 12 countries.
+Under Paul’s leadership, the organization grew to over 20,000 volunteers across 250 chapters across the U.S., working in 45 states, 600 counties, and 12 countries.

-I’ve enjoyed being at the forefront of large-scale change initiatives, fundraising campaigns, substantive national project rollouts, and the development of innovative programs.
+Throughout his career, Martin has led and been at the forefront of large-scale change initiatives, fundraising campaigns, substantive national project rollouts, and the development of innovative programs.
 He has advised and worked with multi-national socially responsible corporations, including EMI Music, Bank of America, FedEx, Chevron, and Cisco.

-I started my career as a commercial real estate broker with one of Orange County’s largest firms.
-He recalls making thousands of “cold calls.”
-Grueling and often scary, I deem that work formative to my future development roles.
+He started his commercial real estate broker career with one of California’s largest firms.
+He recalls making thousands of “cold calls,” which he deems formative to his future development.

-As a musician who believes deeply in the transformative power of music, Paul was recruited to head business development for John Wimber’s Vineyard Music, where I led a restructuring effort that included spearheading domestic and international partnerships with global entities including EMI Music.
-My territory included the United States, as well as Western Europe, Southeast Asia, Latin America, and Africa.
-I later accepted a multi-year assignment to head the organization’s European operations in London, where I served as Managing Director and fostered the publication of Vineyard Music’s first foreign intellectual properties.
-He has contributed to a number of albums as both a bass player and an Executive Producer.
+As a musician who believes deeply in the transformative power of music, Paul was recruited to head business development for John Wimber’s Vineyard Music, where he led a restructuring effort that spearheaded domestic and international partnerships with global entities, including EMI Music.
+His portfolio included the United States and Western Europe, Southeast Asia, Latin America, and Africa.
+He later accepted a multi-year assignment to head the organization’s European operations in London.
+He served as Managing Director and fostered the publication of Vineyard Music’s first foreign intellectual properties.
+He has contributed to several albums as a bass player and Executive Producer.

-Upon my return to the U.S., I amalgamated my professional experience with my deep passion for philanthropy and the Christian humanitarian ethos.
-I founded the U.S. chapter of Soul Survivor, a UK-based ministry that produced prolific artists, Matt Redman and Tim Hughes.
-Soul Survivor events drew hundreds of thousands of youth on four continents and modeled servant leadership, the centrality of Jesus as a role model, and the importance of giving back to society.
+Upon his return to the U.S., Paul amalgamated his professional experience with his deep passion for philanthropy and the Judeo-Christian humanitarian ethos.
+He founded the U.S. chapter of Soul Survivor, a UK-based ministry that produced prolific artists Matt Redman and Tim Hughes.
+Soul Survivor events drew hundreds of thousands of youths on four continents and modeled servant leadership, personal integrity, and the importance of giving back to society.
 Under Paul’s leadership, Soul Survivor U.S. hosted tens of thousands of young people via its events, many being at-risk teenagers.
 Students from around the country were mobilized to invest in servant leadership projects and the mentoring of at-risk children.
 Paul worked closely with local law enforcement, the city government, and thousands of volunteers during this time.

-During my vocational journey, I continued to invest in my passion for learning, particularly my interests in history, philosophy, religion, sociology, and psychology.
-My formal studies focused on ethics, epistemology, formal logic, political philosophy, and the influences of virtue and truth within society.
-I audited dozens of courses locally and later earned a BA in philosophy from the University of California at Los Angeles (UCLA), and an MA in the philosophy of religion and ethics from Talbot School of Theology at Biola University.
+During his vocational journey, Paul has continued to invest in his passion for lifelong learning, with particular interests in history, philosophy, religion, sociology, and psychology.
+His formal studies focused on ethics, epistemology, formal logic, political philosophy, and the influences of virtue and truth within society.
+He earned a BA in philosophy from the University of California at Los Angeles (UCLA), and an MA in the philosophy of religion and ethics from Talbot School of Theology at Biola University.

 Paul was recruited to serve in pastoral roles at two Anglican churches, where his duties included family ministries, pulpit teaching, and executive leadership.
-For two years I served as an advisor and consultant for the late Dr. Robert H. Schuller in his deep passion create an international think tank to unite the realms of faith and science.
-I have served in various other non-profit assignments, including the March of Dimes and one of Orange County’s largest homelessness prevention agencies, Family Assistance Ministries.
+He advised the late Dr. Robert H. Schuller for two years in his deep passion for uniting faith and science.
+He has served in various other non-profit assignments, including the March of Dimes and one of Orange County’s largest homelessness prevention agencies, Family Assistance Ministries.

 Paul’s volunteer work has included tutoring at-risk children and coaching football, basketball, and soccer for his children’s sports teams.
-Paul is an avid cook, gardener, writer, bass player, traveler, and hot yoga practitioner.
-The son of an Italian immigrant mother, and a Mexican/Spanish father, I grew up on a six-acre working ranch in my native Orange County, California.
+Paul is an avid cook, reader, writer, bass player, traveler, and hot yoga enthusiast.
+The son of an Italian immigrant mother, and a Mexican/Spanish father, he grew up on a six-acre working ranch in his native Orange County, California.